Masa010pro/My-Project/README.md

 ---

 ## 🎯 Purpose
-Designed to explore offline e-commerce solutions for environments with limited or no internet connectivity.
+The goal of this project is to explore how e-commerce systems can function in offline or restricted network environments while still maintaining core shopping features like product listing and ordering.

 ---

-## 📥 Setup Instructions
-1. Clone the repository
-2. Place files in your local server directory (e.g. XAMPP `htdocs`)
-3. Import the MySQL database
-4. Start Apache and MySQL
-5. Access via `localhost` or local IP address

----

 ## 🔮 Future Improvements
-- User authentication system
+- User login and authentication system
-- Admin dashboard
+- Admin dashboard for managing products and orders
 - Improved UI/UX design
-- Order tracking system
+- Order tracking and status updates
+- Better security controls for user sessions

 ---

+## 🔐 Security Notes
+- System operates within a closed LAN environment
+- No external internet exposure required
+- Future versions will include stronger authentication and access control

+---

 ## 👨‍💻 Author
-Software Engineering Student
+Software Engineering student with interests in:
-Focused on Android development, web systems, and network-based solutions.
+- Android development (Java/Kotlin)
+- Web development
+- Network-based systems and applications